International Doctoral Education Research Network (IDERN)

 Purpose: The International Doctoral Education Research Network (IDERN) is a network of scholars and practitioners actively engaged in researching doctoral education.
 The aims of the network are to generate a collaborative, international research agenda for doctoral education, and to connect researchers from different national settings as well as different disciplines and research perspectives.

 Membership: IDERN is not a traditional academic organization or association.
 To be a “member” of IDERN is to be subscribed to the IDERN listserv, which is the primary means of keeping this research community connected.
 The listserv is, outside of the meetings, the primary means of keeping this research community connected.
-The IDERN listserv is currently managed by Dr. Cecile Badenhorst, Memorial University, Canada and was previously managed by Dr Mark Connolly, University of Wisconsin-Madison (email@example.com ).
+The IDERN listserv is currently managed by Dr Douglas Eacersall, University of Southern Queensland, Australia Idern@usq.edu.au.
+Previously, the list was managed by Dr. Cecile Badenhorst, Memorial University, Canada (firstname.lastname@example.org) and before that, by Dr Mark Connolly, University of Wisconsin-Madison (email@example.com ), USA.

-If you have any questions about posting to the list, please contact Cecile Badenhorst at firstname.lastname@example.org
+If you have any questions about posting to the list, please contact Dr Douglas Eacersall at Idern@usq.edu.au.

 Meetings: IDERN holds a meeting every two or three years to encourage professional exchange and networking through conversations around current trends, influences, challenges and concerns in doctoral education.
 Previous meetings and locations include: